jmtc7/CarND-Pm09--Autonomous-ROS-Car/README.md

   - /src/twist_controller/dbw_node.py to get the controller's output and send it to the car
   - /src/twist_controller/twist_controller.py
     - NOTE: We can get steering commands from the yaw controller
+  - /src/tl_detector/tl_detector.py to get the waypoints of the stoplines and the states of the traffic lights.
 - The system will switch to manual control if the control messages are provided at 10 Hz or lower.
 The expected rate is 50 Hz.
 - Carla has automatic transmision, so it will go forward unless some breaking is applied.
 Over 700 Nm are needed to keep it in place.
   - Vehicle mass * wheels radio * desired acceleration = necessary torque